OrvilleChomer/vbMahjongg/README.md

 # vbMahjongg
 Source Code for old Mahjongg Solitaire game that I wrote in Visual Basic.

-*cls* contains the main game logic.
+The *clsMahjongg.cls* VB class file contains the main game logic.